sagararyal/sendy-on-heroku/readme.md

 You can run `heroku local -f Procfile.local` to deploy this app locally.
 Ensure you have php, composer, and heroku-cli, pre-installed.

 PS.The links in this repository are affiliate links, which help maintain this project at no additional cost to you.
 If you’d like to support my work, consider making a [donation to Plant-for-the-Planet Foundation](https://github.com/sponsors/Plant-for-the-Planet-org), where I work.

+ChatGPT has generated some parts of code for this repo.